julio859/slot-jsx-pragma/README.md

 ### Complex Case (With Slottable)

-When you have siblings to the children (like icons or wrappers), use `Slottable` to mark where the child's content goes:
+When you have siblings to the children (like icons or wrappers), use `Slottable` to specify where the child's content goes:

 ```tsx
 <IconButton asChild onClick={handleClick}>